desrosj/respect-art-direction/README.md

         ),
     ) );
 }
-add_action( 'after_setup_theme', 'mytheme_add_breakpoints' );
+add_action( 'after_setup_theme', 'mytheme_add_image_sources' );
 ```

-A source set is a name and a multidimensional array.
+An image source is a name and a multidimensional array.
 The key of each array
 index represents the breakpoint it belongs to, and the values in each array
 represent the registered image sizes that belong to that breakpoint.

-The source set name is a sort of pseudo image name.
-If you request markup using
+The image source name is a sort of pseudo image name.
+If you request markup
-a source set as the image size, it will replace the markup with a `<picture>`
+using a source set as the image size, it will replace the markup with a
-tag properly populated with `<source>` tags. based on the registered
+`<picture>` tag properly populated with `<source>` tags. based on the
-breakpoints and image sizes.
+registered breakpoints and image sizes.